HumayunChaudhary/aws-ec2-terraform/README.md

-### I expect that you already have private key, so generate public key with below command:
+#### I expect that you already have private key in the same dir where tf-files are located, so generate public key with below command:

 ssh-keygen -y -f /path/to/private_key > public_key.pub